-HRSD or its agents will restore Landowner's land and Parcel affected as a result of construction of the project as closely as is reasonably possible to its pre-construction condition (or better) upon completion of the Project including replacing with acceptable landscaping.
-Any disturbance of the premises during the life of this Agreement by the GRANTEE or its contractor will be restored by the GRANTEE as nearly as practicable.
+HRSD or its agents will restore Landowner's land and Parcel affected as a result of construction of the project as closely as is reasonably possible to its pre-construction condition (or better) upon completion of the Project including replacing with acceptable landscaping in as good or better condition as it was prior to any work being undertaken by HRSD.
+Any disturbance of the premises by the GRANTEE or its contractor will be restored by the GRANTEE as nearly as practicable.
 This includes paving, fences, backfilling of trenches, grass, reseeding, replacing or replanting landscaping, addressing ground sink issues, and removal of trash or debris.
 Landscaping will be replaced with immature trees, shrubs, and ground cover.
 Restoration shall be completed within 21 calendar days from the date of notification to HRSD.
+Landowner retains the right to ingress and egress across the easement together with the right to construct improvements thereon so long as such use does not materially interfere with HRSD's permitted use of the Easement.